kim-company/avx/README.md

 The term unpack is used here (probably incorrectly) to denote the action of copying the packet/frame out of the C world into Elixir.

+We're not targetting video files anymore for now, as we're do not need a fully-fledged binding to ffmpeg at this time.
+If we're working with videos or complex setups, we're still either using membrane or ffmpeg as above, but we did not generalize anything to a library as of now.

 ## Before you start
 - ~~It will probably crash your BEAM at some point, as error handling is far from being complete on the C side.
 It is already pretty stable though.~~